 11.45am.
 Robert Toft: 'Sing as you speak: The secret fire of rhetorical delivery, 1500-1625

 12.30pm.
 Gerald Place: 'Hallooing and singing of anthems'

 2pm.
 Discussion/round table: Speech, rhetoric and approaches to singing.
 With: Robert Toft, Gerald Place, Oliver Webber.
 Chaired by Flora Dennis

 2.30pm -4pm.
 Robert Toft - Masterclass with young professional singers

 4.30pm.
 Laurie Stras: What does it mean when a woman sings?
 (Keynote)

 5.15pm.
 Round table: The female voice in early music (gagged or muted?)
-With: Laurie Stras, Lisa Colton, chaired by Deborah Roberts
+With: Laurie Stras, Lisa Colton, Candace Smith.
+Chaired by Deborah Roberts

 6.pm.
 Short recital: Members of Musica Secreta and Celestial Sirens